mirelark/VanishingRange/docs/architecture/data-architecture.md

 ### 11.2 Derived Data

-Derived data — including interpolated range polygons, normalized taxonomy, and related species associations — is clearly distinguished from authoritative source data.
+Derived data (including interpolated range polygons, normalized taxonomy, and related species associations) is clearly distinguished from authoritative source data.
 Where interpolation has been applied to fill gaps in historical range data, users are shown a label indicating that the polygon is an estimate rather than a directly sourced record, along with the methodology used to produce it.

 The goal of derivation is to produce the most accurate and useful visualization possible from available data, not to fabricate precision that does not exist in source records.

 ### 11.3 Generated Data

-AI-generated content — fun facts and plain language summaries — is explicitly labeled in the user interface.
+AI-generated content (fun facts and plain language summaries) is explicitly labeled in the user interface.
 Users are shown:

 - A clear indicator that the content was produced by an AI model
 - The source text from which the content was derived, with attribution to the originating source system